 Satisfactory Academic Progress

-The federal government mandates that students must be making satisfactory academic progress (SAP) toward a degree or certificate in order to maintain financial aid eligibility.
-Satisfactory academic progress is measured each term by qualitative (grade-based), quantitative (PACE) and maximum time frame.
-The standards listed below shall be used to determine eligibility for participation in financial aid programs at Northern New Mexico College (NNMC).
-Though this policy establishes the minimum standards for all financial aid programs at NNMC, an individual aid program may have unique qualitative and/or quantitative standards as mandated by law or the program’s governing entity (e.g., Legislative 3% Scholarship and the Legislative Lottery Scholarship.)
+There are three major standards listed below that are used to determine eligibility for participation in financial aid programs at Northern New Mexico College.
+To maintain eligibility a student must be meeting the minimum standards for SAP by the end of any given enrollment period.
+Though this policy establishes the minimum standards for federal financial aid programs at NNMC, an individual aid program may have unique qualitative and/or quantitative standards as mandated by law or the program’s governing entity (e.g., Legislative 3% Scholarship and the Legislative Lottery Scholarship).